godotengine/godot-docs/tutorials/misc/gles2_gles3_differences.rst

 The ``shadow_contact`` property of :ref:`Lights <class_Light>` is not supported in GLES2 and so does nothing.

-Light Performance
+Light performance
 -----------------

 In GLES2, performance scales poorly with several lights, as each light is processed in a separate render pass (in opposition to GLES3 which is all done in a single pass).
 Try to limit scenes to as few lights as possible in order to achieve greatest performance.

-Texture Compression
+Texture compression
 -------------------

 On mobile, GLES2 requires ETC texture compression, while GLES3 requires ETC2.
 ETC2 is enabled by default, so if exporting to mobile using GLES2 make sure to set the project setting ``rendering/vram_compression/import_etc`` and then reimport textures.

-Blend Shapes
+Blend shapes
 ------------

 Blend shapes are not supported in GLES2.